-But for those of you feel pressured (imagine that) to go and you signed up because you thought you should, I want to let you know that it’s okay to call it quits.
+But for those of you who feel pressured (imagine that) to go, and you signed up because you thought you should, I want to let you know that it’s okay to call it quits.
 I sure as heck wouldn’t want to do that for an hour every day!

 Because here’s what happens- you convince yourself that you should be pushing yourself harder and burning more calories, but after a long day the thought of doing this sounds down right awful.